w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

-**Presentational**: provide students with an outline of WCAG, ATAG, UAAG and ARIA.
+**Presentational**: provide students with an outline of WCAG, ATAG, UAAG, and ARIA.
 Explain their overall structure and sections and relate them with web technologies and components such as HTML, authoring tools,web browsers, assistive tools, and media players.

 ##### Suggested activities